THE TYPICAL SKIN LOTION RECIPE

-"Firming creams" are nothing more than facial moisturizers.
-Manufacturers use the word "firming" to imply that a skincare product makes the skin look tauter.
+"Firming creams" ARE facial moisturizers.
+Manufacturers use the marketing term "firming" to imply that a skincare product makes the skin look tauter.
 Unfortunately, there is no objective way to measure firmness of the skin.

 Claims of increased firmness are commonly based on a handful of user's subjective perception.
 An increase in hydration of the skin may yield the same result.

 In actuality, when the skin is hydrated, the skin appears firmer.
 A grape is "firmer" than a raisin!
-Apply a moisturizer with added SPF protection in the morning, and moisturize again in the evening.
+Apply a sunscreen or a moisturizer with added SPF protection in the morning, and moisturize again in the evening.

-Select a facial moisturizer with added sunscreen protection by clicking on the Product Selector.
+Select a sunscreen or a facial moisturizer with added sunscreen protection by clicking on the Product Selector.

 FALSE: You don't need a "Firming Cream".